saurabhnative/MachineHack-2019-Flight-Price-Prediction-Hackathon/README.md

 Additional_Info: Additional information about the flight

 Price: The price of the ticket
-A Binary Classification Problem for user ad-clicks, in which data pertaining to User Demographics, User actions and Historical logs of the user are provided for some Product id's.
+A regression problem in which duration, source, destination, dates of flight and route are provided

 ## Leaderboard
 * **Public LB : 76th Rank**